ITAM

 That’s why companies like Coca-Cola, Schwab, and NASA run Cloudaware CMDB — to make structure the default.

-You don’t need more tools.
+To implement this you don’t need more tools.
 You need your cloud to make sense.
 And that’s what Cloudaware does 👇

 Implement IT asset management best practices easily with Cloudaware